Codeux-Software/Textual/README.md

 ## Introduction to Textual

-Textual is a highly modified version of the open source project known as [LimeChat](https://github.com/psychs/limechat) created by Satoshi Nakagawa.
-Much of the app uses the open standard of [WebKit](http://webkit.org/) which makes customization easy through the use of CSS 3 and HTML 5.
+Textual is an application for interacting with Internet Relay Chat (IRC) on OS X. Much of the app uses the open standard of [WebKit](http://webkit.org/) which makes customization easy through the use of CSS 3 and HTML 5.
 [Plugins](http://www.codeux.com/textual/help/Writing-Plugins.kb) written in Objective-C and [scripts](http://www.codeux.com/textual/help/Writing-Scripts.kb) made with AppleScript (and other languages) are also supported.

+Forked from the project [LimeChat](https://github.com/psychs/limechat) in 2010, Textual has since evolved into one of the most popular applications for interacting with IRC on OS X.

 ## Supporting Textual

+Those wishing to support Textual can [buy a copy](http://www.textualapp.com/) of it on the Mac App Store for 4.99 USD.

 Please do not abuse the power to build Textual in order to freely distribute it to hundreds of users.
 The copy of Textual in the Mac App Store helps fund the project.
 Therefore, what is asked, is asked out of respect so that the project can continue to thrive.